mrabid/mrabid/README.md

 </p>

 <p align="center">
-Currently contributing as a <strong>Software Engineer at IoT eXperience, LLC</strong> and a <strong>Full-Stack Developer at Chuti Resort Ltd.</strong>,
+Currently contributing as a <strong>Full-Stack Developer at Chuti group and a <strong>Software Engineer at IoT eXperience, LLC</strong>.</strong>,
 where I engineer <strong>data-driven platforms, real-time dashboards, and scalable web systems</strong>.
 </p>